David L O Smith

 Nassim

 Nassim - In May 2004, I had an adventure in Morocco with Nassim, a Berber Arab stallion.
 The horse riding holiday was a trial run of the High Atlas Crossing, arranged specially for Unicorn Trails.
 It started in the desert at a kasbah in a palm plantation in Skoura, traversed the High Atlas Mountains (pass of Tizi-n-Tichka at 8000ft, 2400 metres) and finished at the Plains of Marrakech.
 The trip was 230 miles (370km) and involved ten and a half days of riding.
-See some pictures of my adventure in Morocco
+See some captioned pictures of my adventure in Morocco

 Champs

-In 2005, I joined two others from Unicorn Trails as a horse guide on a corporate riding holiday for 150 people from an international management consultancy that involved riding the first few days of the High Atlas Crossing.
+Champs - In 2005, I joined two others from Unicorn Trails as a horse guide on a corporate riding holiday for 150 people from an international management consultancy that involved riding the first few days of the High Atlas Crossing.
 I was disappointed that Nassim was not amongst the troupe that we used; I'd liked to have seen him again and would certainly have asked for him if it'd been possible.
-A job for a rainy day is to collate the photographs and write up this remarkable desert experience!
+A job for a rainy day is to collate the photographs and write up properly this remarkable desert experience!

 Hasni and David L O Smith in Spain